 Chock full of charming, colorful villages and stupendous views, the Amalfi Coast is one of Italy’s most irresistible destinations.
+It’s also an unmissable stop on a tour of Southern Italy.
 But with so many attractive options, it can be tough to decide exactly where to stay in the Amalfi Coast.

 Fortunately, we’re here to break down the pros and cons of each so you can decide which town fits your holiday preferences and budget.
 And once you’ve decided, you can read about how to get from Rome to the Amalfi Coast.

 The Amalfi Coast lies on the western coast of southern Italy (think the “shin” of Italy’s “boot”).
 Lying on the southern shores of the Sorrentine Peninsula, this 11,231 hectare spur of land jutting out into the Tyrrhenian Sea divides the Gulf of Naples and the Gulf of Salerno.
 In the Province of Salerno, just south of Naples, Mt.
 Vesuvius, and the remains of Pompeii, the Mediterranean climate here provides warm summers and mild winters.
 Positano, Praiano, Amalfi, and Ravello are the most popular towns on the Amalfi Coast, with Sorrento being a prime choice nearby.

 Things to consider